 A lot.
-Plan on devoting at least 150 hours to the following components:
+Plan on devoting at least 150 hours and probably much more to the following components:

 - Classes and field trips: 100 hours

-- Completing assignments at home and at delimited study site; keeping track of phenology; writing in a Nature Journal: 40 hours
+- Completing assignments at home and at delimited study site; keeping track of phenology; writing in a Nature Journal

-- Individual time learning to use keys, bird watching, attending relevant seminars or outings at land trusts or other properties; spending time outdoors observing: as much as you can manage.
+- Individual time learning to use keys, bird watching, attending relevant seminars or outings at land trusts or other properties, and spending time outdoors observing as much as you can manage

 If you wonder whether you have the time to take the course and fulfill the requirements, please carefully consider the significant commitment involved.